-Risk Assessment Risk Management and Control Risk Exposure (Monitoring and Measurement (Structures, Procedures, Actions Process) Taken) Interest Rate Risk The Group monitors the sensitivity of its earnings before income taxes to reasonable possible changes in interest rates The Group manages its interest rate exposure using a mix of fixed and variable rate debt; It also conducts scenario analysis to measure the impact of changes in interest rates on profit before tax.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Interest Rate Risk The Group monitors the sensitivity of its earnings before income taxes to reasonable possible changes in interest rates The Group manages its interest rate exposure using a mix of fixed and variable rate debt; It also conducts scenario analysis to measure the impact of changes in interest rates on profit before tax.
 Liquidity Risk The Group regularly evaluates its projected and actual cash flows.
 To cover financing requirements, the Group uses internally-generated funds and loan facilities with local and foreign banks.
-Credit Risk The Group regularly monitors its credit exposures and conducts an aging analysis of its loans and The Group has a well-defined credit policy and established credit procedures.
+Credit Risk The Group regularly monitors its credit exposures and conducts an aging analysis of its loans and receivables and miscellaneous deposits.
+The Group has a well-defined credit policy and established credit procedures.

-receivables and miscellaneous deposits.
 It classifies its credit quality of its exposures into Minimal Risk, Average Risk, Fairly High Risk and High Risk - with each classification having a corresponding credit term.
 Foreign Currency Risk Unhedged foreign currency exposure is reviewed and monitored closely on an ongoing basis.
 Hedging of foreign currency exposure on a quarterly basis (based on FX hedging policy); Management will consider hedging any material exposure on currency when appropriate.